When and Where Do Most Accidents Take Place?

 Many car accidents happen in the evening and on holidays, and these incidents often carry a greater risk of serious injury or fatality.

-If you or someone close to you was recently in a car accident, consider speaking with a California car accident lawyer to understand your legal options better.
-You can reach Arash Law at (888) 488-1391 to schedule a free consultation.
+If you or someone close to you suffered injuries in a car accident, consider speaking with a California car accident lawyer to understand your rights and legal options.
+You can reach Arash Law at (888) 488-1391 to schedule a free initial consultation.

-What Time Of Day Do Most Car Accidents Happen?
+What Time Of Day Do Car Accidents Usually Happen?

 vulnerable-locations-for-car-accidents